DiffPuter: Empowering Diffusion Models for Missing Data Imputation: Methodology

+\textbf{Data Processing.} Diffusion models are inherently suited for continuous data but not for discrete data.
+Given that real-world tabular data often contains both types of data, we use one-hot encoding to convert each dimension of discrete data into multi-dimensional 0/1 encoding, thereby treating it as continuous data .
+After that, we perform standardization on each column of data, ensuring that it has a mean of 0 and a variance of 1.
+The final imputation performance is measured by the difference between the predicted value and the ground-truth missing value \textbf{after standardization}.

-\paragraph{Preprocessing and Initialization.} Since different columns of the tabular data have distinct meanings and might have distinct scales, following existing literature, we compute the mean and standard deviation of each column's observed values.
-Then, each column is standardized with zero mean and unit standard deviation.
-In addition, the execution of the EM algorithm requires the initialized values of missing entries $\mathbf{x}^{\rm mis (0)}$, which might have a huge impact on the model's convergence.
+\textbf{Initialization of Missing Data.} The execution of the EM algorithm requires the initialized values of missing entries $\mathbf{x}^{\rm mis (0)}$, which might have a huge impact on the model's convergence.
 For simplicity, we initialize the missing entries of each column to be the mean of the column's observed values, equivalent to setting $\mathbf{x}^{\rm mis (0)} = 0$ everywhere (since the data has been standardized).